CloudGateway, Citrix's unified service broker, facilitates the secure delivery of traditional desktops and Windows...

 Let's take a look at the specific features of CloudGateway.

 AppController is a service that controls user access to websites, data and Software as a Service (SaaS) as well as Android and iOS applications via single sign-on capabilities.
 It also has an App Preparation Tool that allows administrators to wrap iOS and Android applications.
-AppController features the me@work suite, which provides a sandboxed email client (@WorkMail) and Web browser (@WorkWeb).
+AppController features the [email protected] suite, which provides a sandboxed email client (@WorkMail) and Web browser (@WorkWeb).

 StoreFront, formerly known as Citrix Web Interface, is a Web app store for users.
 Administrators can make virtual apps and desktops, SaaS apps, ShareFile files and internal websites available to users securely through the Secure Sockets Layer virtual private network that Gateway Services provides in StoreFront.